anyars-encarta/AwesomeBooks-with-ES6/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This awesome book project bulit with HTML , CSS and
+> This awesome book project bulit with HTML , CSS

 <!-- Features -->